Determining Liability in a Construction Accident

 Who Can Be Held Liable in a Construction Accident?

-Another reason as to why construction accidents are as complex as they are is due to the fact that there is a number of parties involved.
+Another reason as to why construction accidents are as complex as they are is due to the fact that there are a number of parties involved.
 For example, not only is the site owner involved, but also a general contractor, sub-contractors, construction managers, equipment suppliers and/or manufacturers.
 That goes to show that there are several potential parties that can be held liable and can somehow play a role in a construction accident.
-It is up to your construction accident lawyer Los Angeles to make sure that everything is handled thoroughly so that you can receive the compensation you deserve.
+It is up to your occupational accident lawyer to make sure that everything is handled thoroughly so that you can receive the compensation you deserve.

 Here is a list of potential parties that can be held liable for your injuries in a construction accident: